 \textbf{Step Two:}

-Next, we focus on the time integral term of $\nabla \mathcal{G}$ and derive the \textit{a priori} estimate.
+Next, we focus on the time integral of $\nabla \mathcal{G}$ and derive the \textit{a priori} estimate for it.
 Operating derivative $\nabla $ on \eqref{u} and taking inner product with $\nabla \mathcal{G}$.
-Adding the time weight $(1+t')^2$ and summing them up it then becomes,
+Adding the time weight $(1+t')^2$ and summing them up, it then becomes,

 In which,